Key Takeaways

 Projections

-Marijuana Business Daily forecasts the Illinois Cannabis Market would be worth of $2 billion in only adult-use cannabis annual sales a few years after the program’s launch while the Illinois Economic Policy Institute estimated that legalizing recreational cannabis in Illinois could result in $1.6 billion in annual sales and more than 23,000 new jobs, and that point has already been reached.
+Marijuana Business Daily forecasts the Illinois Cannabis Market will be worth $2 billion in only adult-use cannabis annual sales a few years after the program’s launch while the Illinois Economic Policy Institute estimated that legalizing recreational cannabis in Illinois could result in $1.6 billion in annual sales and more than 23,000 new jobs, and that point has already been reached.

 Illinois Cannabis Market Infographics